ooni/ooni.org/content/nettest/web-connectivity.md

 # Web Connectivity

-This test examines whether websites are reachable and if they are not, it attempts to determine whether access to them is blocked by means of DNS tampering, TCP/IP blocking or by a transparent HTTP proxy.
+This test examines whether websites (included in the [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists)) are reachable and if they are not, it attempts to determine whether access to them is blocked by means of DNS tampering, TCP/IP blocking or by a transparent HTTP proxy.